Using the map

 How was the map / dataset created?

-The 1:250 000 National soil map of Scotland was created by the Macaulay Institute (now The James Hutton Institute) based on data collected from field surveys carried out between between 1947 and 1981.
-The digital dataset is adapted from the original 1:250 000 scale soil map series.
-The map should be cited as: 'Soil Survey of Scotland Staff (1981).
-Soil maps of Scotland at a scale of 1:250 000.
-Macaulay Institute for Soil Research, Aberdeen.
-DOI: 10.5281/zenodo.4646891'.
+The 1:250 000 National soil map of Scotland was created by the Macaulay Institute (now The James Hutton Institute) based on information collected from field surveys carried out between 1947 and 1981.
+This digital dataset is adapted from the original 1:250 000 scale soil map series.

 How is it updated?